10 Magical Things To Do In Cannes

 From this height you will see Cannes at the bottom of its feet with the harbor in the foreground and a little further, the Croisette with renowned hotels and the nearby beach.

-the place is conducive to meditation and will make you understand how lucky you are to be up here.
+The church look simple outside, but it is very nice and well decorated inside; the place is conducive to meditation and will make you understand how lucky you are to be up here.

 It has an excellent renovated structure, located in a strategic point from where you can take great pictures, with views overlooking the entire city.